AndiKleini/LazyAwaitableCache/README.md

 ## Roadmap
 Planned extensions are:
+1. Create a nuget package.
-1. Supporting different strategies for item expiration.
+2. Supporting different strategies for item expiration.
 By know for each item a delayed task is launched, whose expiration triggers removement of item.

 Let me know what could be helpful for you and I will give my best to adapt roadmap properly.

 ## Contribution